 - An alternative is a wearable breast pump that goes right into your bra, like the Willow 3.0

-- A staging mat, so you have a clean place to put your pump parts on.
+- A clean mat or towel, so you have a clean place to put your pump parts on.

 - Spare parts – different pumps have different pieces that have to be replaced regularly.
-Find out what these are for your pump by reading your pump’s manual and have extras on hand.
+Find out what these are for your pump by reading your pump’s manual and having extras on hand.

 Does the combination of breastfeeding and pumping mean you’ll have an oversupply?